 - Turning to look at your hand as you pet the dog, and possibly licking the hand.
 This can be the polite canine version of “Please stop.”;

 - Puppy biting.
 Most puppy biting is chalked up to, well, being a puppy.
-But if your puppy gets extra squirmy and bitey when you hold him, he could be trying to tell you that he doesn’t want to be held;
+But if your puppy gets extra squirmy and bitey when you hold or pet him, he could be trying to tell you that he doesn’t like what you're doing;

 - Tense body language like "side eye", ears pinned back, or a tightly closed mouth.
 If you see any body language indicating discomfort, stop petting your dog.

 Check out this slightly longer video to learn 4 simple steps for asking a dog if they want to be petted.
 There are many examples showing “yes” and “no thank you” answers from different dogs.